nishantpillai5/neovim_vscode_config/README.md

   - sidepanels (Overseer, Neotree) messes up lualine for horizontal splits (could be tmux nav plugin)
   - zP to toggle panel positions
   - loading a saved session from dashboard breaks colors
+- VSC integration
+  - map whichkey in nvim by reading 'whichkey.bindings' table from config
 - Leetcode
   - run file in terminal